smeisner/smart-thermostat/README.md

 <img src="./assets/Block%20Diagram.drawio.png">

+# September 8, 2023 update - V0.6

+The thermostat app code is now 100% ESP-IDF based.
+All dependencies on the Arduino framework have been removed.
+This provides for much better control of the code and better integration with the upcoming Matter implementation.

+FYI: There are some libraries being used that have soem compile-time errors.
+These are currently being worked with the maintainers.
+See PR comments.

+FYI #2: Many details have changed with today's commit (such as the partition scheme).
+It is best to clear out old builds and be sure everything (ESP-IDF and libraries) are up-to-date.
+Details in the platformio.ini file.

 # May 2023 update - V0.2

 Great progress!
 The processor has been selected, the ESP-32 and the user interface is (albeit crude) created!
 To generate the user interface elements and menuing system, [SquareLine Studio](https://squareline.io/) was used.
 This integrates with the graphics library used; [LVGL](https://lvgl.io/).